6XGate/reccent/docs/guide/index.md

-It should be generally faster than parsers built on large switch statement structures but likely slower than those built on some form of proper [finite state machine](https://w.wiki/5v8) in utilizing state tables the same runtime environment.
+It should be generally faster than parsers built on large switch statement structures but likely slower than those built on some form of proper [finite state machine](https://w.wiki/5v8) in utilizing state tables in the same runtime environment.

 ## About the Syntax Tree